Powerlifting Program for Athletes

 Periodization refers to the systematic process of altering different training variables to constantly force your body to adapt.

-And when it comes to periodization, the dup training program just can’t be beat (you can download the plan in full by going to the link).
+And when it comes to periodization, the daily undulating periodization (DUP) training program just can’t be beat (you can download the plan in full by going to the link).